 Data and context management are often so tightly intertwined that we can treat them together.
 The main question to be answered with respect to data management in mobile apps is what data to keep on the mobile device, how to get it there and how to keep it synchronized with data on a central server.
 The underlying assumption here is that mobile users will not constantly be connected to a central server but will need access to data nevertheless.
 Data will thus need to be transferred to the mobile device and to be managed locally before being reintegrated with the original data source.

-Context plays an important role for applications beyond data management, however.
+Context plays an important role in applications beyond data management, however.
 Often, the user context will directly affect the application and its behavior.
 It is therefore important, that context is correctly modeled, stored, and effectively handled.

 Liked the article?
 Leave your comments, questions, and share your experience in the world of mobile apps!